DoNotCopyy/DoNotCopyy/README.md

 4.Don't be 'quirky' around me / full of yourself, I srsly will not like talking to you

-5.don't vent/mention problems to me I deal with my own, thank you <3 (unless close friends that I ALLOW to talk to me)
+5.don't vent/mention problems to me I deal with my own, thank you <3 (unless close friends)

 6.do not make sucidial/ 'Dark humor' jokes, especially as S/a and self exil because I am very sensitive to these topics and I think they are very important and not 'fucking funny'